 - Recognise that every visitor comes with different experiences, knowledge and attitudes towards science.

 - Help visitors to make personal connections and see where science has useful applications in their everyday lives (don’t make assumptions of prior experience/ attitudes).

-- Frame all experiences around the SMG values and vision to ‘ignite curiosity in science’.
+- Frame all experiences around the Science Museum Group values and vision to ‘ignite curiosity in science’.

 - Use personal pronouns (like you, our etc.) to show that science is not the possession of others.

 - Use gender neutral visual and verbal language as much as possible (colours, images etc.)

 - Avoid using ‘museum’ jargon or acronyms which can make people feel excluded if they don’t know what they mean.

 - Presenting science content in surprising and relevant formats.
 Invite and excite visitors to take part and feel welcome in the museum.